 When is the Best Time to Visit Europe for Beaches?

-From October onwards you’ll find things start to quiet down and the swimming is still good!
-That said, many Northern Europeans still chase the sunshine during this time.
-We found beaches in Cyprus to be crazy busy still on October 31st!
+From October onwards, you’ll find things start to quiet down, and the swimming is still good!
+That said, many Northern Europeans still chased the sunshine during this time.
+We saw beaches in Cyprus still being crazy busy on October 31st!

 When is the Best Time to Visit Europe for Skiing and Snowboarding?

-The best time for skiing and snowboarding in Europe is between December and March.
-However, you’ll still get early and late season conditions in November and April.
+The best time for skiing and snowboarding in Europe is December and March.
+However, you’ll still get early and late-season conditions in November and April.
 Check out all the places we’ve snowboarded in Europe for winter holiday ideas.

 When is the Best Time to Backpack Europe?